Heze Shandong, China Travel Guide

 Peony-themed items like peony paintings, silk embroidery with peony patterns, peony-scented products, peony seed oil, and peony root tea make unique keepsakes.

 Limited options.
-Major shopping malls like Wanda Plaza supply domestic and a few international mid-range brands.
-High-end luxury boutiques are not typically found in Heze.
+Main shopping malls like Wanda Plaza supply domestic and a few international mid-range brands.
+High-end luxury boutiques are generally not found in Heze.

-Look for local artisan workshops where local artists sell paintings, calligraphy, or handicrafts adorned with peony motifs.
+Look for workshops of local craftsmen where local artists sell paintings, calligraphy, or handicrafts adorned with peony motifs.

 When visiting local markets, carry cash (small denominations) and be willing to respectfully bargain, though many items have fixed prices.